Back in 1781, Mozart wandered into Vienna’s Deutschordenshaus, where his boss (the Archbishop of Salzburg) was staying, argued

-He decided to stay in the city as a freelance composer, musician, and teacher, and so a legendary partnership began…Mozart and Vienna, which go together like Beethoven and Vienna.
+He decided to stay in the city as a freelance composer, musician, and teacher.
+And so a legendary partnership began…Mozart and Vienna, which go together like Beethoven and Vienna.
 Or Schubert and…, well, you get the message.
-It truly is a city of music.

-Use the map below, slideshows of photos, notes, links, and more for a Mozartean meander through the streets of Vienna to the places he lived and performed in, and to the many memorials to his genius.
+Use the below photos, notes, links, map, and more for a Mozartean meander through the streets of Vienna to the places he lived and performed in, and to the many memorials to his genius.

-Oh, and if you want to hear his music played live in historic surrounds, try these concert tips.
+- Should you wish to hear Mozart’s music played live in historical surrounds, try these concert tips.

 Mozart moved around a lot.
 I suspect for financial reasons, but let’s prefer to think it reflects his musical philosophy, as espoused in a letter to his father in 1778: